john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 #### The `pass` Statement

-What if we don't want to do anything in Python?
-Well, you can't just leave a block empty, so we have the `pass` statement:
+There is one final logical control we want to discuss.
+What if, when a certain set of predicates are true we want to do nothing?
+This seems like something we might want to do every now and again.
+But we can't just leave the block empty, so use `pass` statement:

     if x == "not spam for dinner": print("I will destroy the universe")